kevinohara80/nforce/README.md

 ### getId()

-Get the Id of the sObject
+Get the Id of the sObject.

 ### setId(id)

-Set the Id of the sObject
+Set the Id of the sObject.

 ### getType()

-Returns the sObject type in lowercase
+Returns the sObject type in lowercase.

 ### isType(type)

-Checks the type of the sObject and returns true|false
+Checks the type of the sObject and returns true|false.

 ### getExternalId()

-Returns the external id that is currently set
+Returns the external id that is currently set.

 ### getExternalIdField()

-Returns the external id field that is currently set
+Returns the external id field that is currently set.

 ### setExternalId(field, value)